Understanding the Employment Reference Letter and Its Functions!

 Learn the definition, functions, and how to detect a fake employment reference letter.
 A comprehensive guide for HR in the employee recruitment process.

-An employment reference letter is an official document issued by a company to confirm that an individual was previously employed there for a specific period.
+An employment reference letter, commonly known in Indonesia as a surat paklaring kerja or surat keterangan kerja, is an official document issued by a company to certify that an employee has worked there for a specific period of time.

-This document includes essential details such as the employee’s name, last position held, duration of employment, and a general assessment of their performance.
-In some cases, the reason for the employment termination may also be included, although it is not mandatory.
+This document usually contains important details such as the employee’s name, last position held, length of employment, and a general assessment of their performance.
+In some cases, it may also include the reason for the termination of employment, although this is not always mandatory.

 Read Also: 7 Effective Ways to Overcome Labor Shortages

-While many candidates list work experience on their resumes, this information needs validation.
-A reference letter serves as authentic proof of prior employment, roles held, and tenure, ensuring the accuracy of the claims made by applicants.
+Many candidates list their work experience on their CV, but this information still needs validation.
+A paklaring provides authentic proof of previous employment, the position held, and the duration of service.

-This letter can indicate whether an employee left their previous job amicably or due to issues.
-Some letters may include reasons for departure, helping evaluate a candidate’s character and professionalism.
+An employment reference letter can also give insight into whether an employee left their previous company on good terms or due to certain issues.
+Some letters include the reason for termination, which can be an important consideration when evaluating a candidate’s character and professionalism.

 Read Also: 10 Effective Ways to Deal with Undisciplined Employees in the Workplace